 3. Upper Body Pull: YTWL – 3 reps each at 10 seconds in each position.

 Squeeze your upper back on each move.
-It’s tough to train your upper back with no equipment at all, so the best alternative (if flexibility is an issue) would be pull aparts with a band.
+It’s tough to train your upper back with no equipment at all, so the best alternative (if flexibility is an issue) would be to pull apart with a band.
 If you have a chin up bar you can hook into your doorframe, this would work well here too.

 4. Lower Body Pull: Single Leg Hip Thrusts – 10-15 reps each leg.